SnoutBug/BeamNG_terrainMaterialCache/README.md

 ### **There is a Linux Port available, see [post on BeamNG.drive Forums](https://www.beamng.com/threads/86422/)**

-The port is experimental, therefore I will keep this repository online for the time being should some issues occur.
+The port is experimental, I will therefore keep this repository online for the time being should any issues arise.

 But please do give it a shot!
 #